kounima-zakaria/Player_Face_Recognition_System/Readme.md

 ## Contribution:
 Contributions to this project are welcome!
 Feel free to open issues, submit pull requests, or suggest improvements.

-## License:
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Acknowledgements:
 - Special thanks to the contributors and maintainers of open-source libraries and tools used in this project.